telerik/xaml-docs/controls/radcollectionnavigator/key-properties.md

 ## ButtonsStyle

 Through RadCollectionNavigator's **ButtonStyle** property, you can define a custom style for all of its buttons.
-The buttons are of type **RadButton** and you can find more information on how to style them in [the following section]({%slug radbuttons-styles-and-templates-overview%}).

 ## CommandButtonsVisibility